 Modern 4WD’s have a lot of electronics in them, and knowing exactly what is going on in a modern car cannot be done with just your eyes and ears.
 It requires specialised tools to do so, like an OBD2 Scanner.

 I reckon anyone heading bush with a modern 4WD without a way of reading error codes and clearing them in a 4WD is absolutely mad.
 Every modern 4WD has a little OB2 port, usually under the steering column, which is used for fault finding and clearing problems that the vehicle has.
+I would rate this in my top 3 accessories for a 4WD, by far and away.

 In the past, its only really been used by service technicians, but today they are used full time by a lot of people who want to know exactly what their vehicle is up to.